Here’s how much CEOs of striking autoworkers made last year

-UAW began its strike against the three automakers last Friday and will continue striking if progress is not made by Friday, Sept.
-22, UAW president Shawn Fain said.
+The UAW began its strike against the three automakers last Friday and will continue striking if progress is not made by Friday, UAW president Shawn Fain said.

-According to a recent analysis, profits at Ford, General Motors and Stellantis collectively increased about 92 percent in the last decade.
+According to a recent analysis, profits at Ford, General Motors and Stellantis collectively increased about 92% in the last decade.
 The union has justified its wage demands by pointing to recent profit growth and to the increased compensation of the three respective CEOs.

 Here’s how much each Big Three CEO made last year: